bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 			array-pop  => pop })

-The `` `auto`` -matic specialisation to `Stack` is declared by mapping the actual function (here `array-*`) to the operation from the `Stack` behaviour.
+The `` `auto`` -matic specialisation to `Stack` is declared by mapping the actual function (here `array-*`) to the matching operation from the `Stack` behaviour.

 The actual types that can be specialised to a `Stack` depend on the type(s) stated in the mapped functions.
-If multiple function of same name are in the name-space the function is qualified with the containing module or library name.
+If multiple functions of same name are in the name-space the function is qualified with the containing module or library name.

-A behaviour's actual implementation consists of functions.
+A behaviour's implementation consists of usual functions.
-Here `push` on basis of an array:
+Here `push` is implemented on basis of an array:

 		family E :: _
 		fn array-push :: E[] stack -> E e -> E[]